abbott567/blog/src/posts/a-look-at-the-new-wai-aria-1-3-draft/content.md

 ARIA is great, and it definitely has its uses for complex components.
 But, it is overused and even abused at times.

-We should use simple, native elements wherever possible, and only resort to using ARIA as sparingly as possible when there is literally no alternative, as 9 times out of 10, you can make things more accessible just by using the correct elements and roles, and by being smarter about the way you word your content.
+We should use simple, native elements wherever possible, and only resort to using ARIA sparingly when there is literally no alternative, as 9 times out of 10, you can make things more accessible just by using the correct elements and roles, and by being smarter about the way you word your content.

-As always, I hope this was helpful, and less of a rant than usual!
+As always, I hope this was helpful.
+It was nice to write an article that isn't a rant for a change!

 Thanks,
 Craig